sebgra/Arrythmia_Classification/README.md

 ## Model Used

-The model used is inpsired of Classification of ECG Arrhythmia using Recurrent Neural Networks by Shraddha Singh Saroj, Kumar Pandey, Urja Pawar, Rekh Ram Janghel.
+The model used is inpsired of *Classification of ECG Arrhythmia using Recurrent Neural Networks by Shraddha Singh Saroj, Kumar Pandey, Urja Pawar, Rekh Ram Janghel*.
 It consist of 3 LSTM layers of respectively 64,256 and 100 neurons with a dropout rate of 0.2.

 Sequences needed to be padded, because of the dissimilarity of sequence lengths and can not be handled within a ragged tensor.